 As for those active functions?
 While you doze, your body can increase production of immune-supportive cytokine proteins and antibodies and also more effectively shuttle infection-fighting T-cells to lymph nodes, where they can do their job—all of which reflects why you need more sleep when you're sick, says Dr. Lange.
 (In fact, he adds, this is also why you need more sleep just before and after getting a vaccine, because doing so supports your body’s antibody-generating response, and, in turn, the vaccine’s efficacy.)

 By contrast, not getting the increased sleep your body is signaling for can make getting over any sickness that much tougher.
 “The worse or more fragmented your sleep is, the higher your resting inflammatory condition will be,” says Dr. Lange.
 “And heightened inflammation just puts you more at risk for complications to arise from the illness.”

 Every person’s drowsiness response to sickness will vary, meaning you should listen to your body to determine how much sleep you really need when you’re sick.
-“Do not try to override the sleepiness you feel,” says Dr. Lange, who stresses the importance of getting, at the very least, the recommended seven to eight hours of sleep while you’re sick, and allowing yourself to clock nine, 10, or even more, depending on how you feel.
+“Do not try to override the sleepiness you feel,” says Dr. Lange, who stresses the importance of getting, at the very least, the recommended seven to eight hours of sleep while you’re sick, and allowing yourself to go up from there, depending on how you feel.